RE100 – the world’s most influential companies committed to 100% renewable power

 Some companies are in a position to take a long-term industrial approach and provide capital and resources to build new off-site generation.
 Others are looking for long-term price hedging and opt for signing PPAs from renewable power plants.
 Regardless of the chosen solution, Energy Attribute Certificates (EACs) must be cancelled to document renewable consumption claims.
 For most companies buying unbundled EACs is the only available and accessible solution to reach renewable goals.
 Global EAC solutions for renewable claims are primarily; Guarantees of Origin (GOs) in Europe, RECs in North America and International RECs (I-RECs) in a growing number of countries in Asia, Latin America and Africa.

 RE100 is working to massively increase demand for – and delivery of – renewable energy.
-More than 300 multinational businesses with combined revenue of US$6.6 trillion are now driving climate action on renewable power, electric transport, and smarter energy use in more than 140 markets worldwide.
-Collectively, they are creating demand for 281 terawatt hours per year in renewable electricity – enough to power a G20 country (e.g. Australia (247.6 TWh/yr).
+More than 380 multinational businesses with combined revenue of US$6.6 trillion are now driving climate action on renewable power, electric transport, and smarter energy use in more than 175 markets worldwide.
+Collectively, they are creating demand for 420+ terawatt hours per year in renewable electricity – which is close to the consumption of the whole of France (450 TWh/yr).

 The member companies disclose their environmental data annually through CDP and RE100.
 The emissions associated with purchased electricity are categorized as “Scope 2” in the Greenhouse Gas Protocol.
 RE100 published a technical briefing, showing companies how to accurately describe their usage and procurement of renewable electricity.